 In March for the Summer semesters In June for the Fall semesters In November for the Winter semesters.

 Students are encouraged to attend a co-op/internship orientation session offered several times throughout the year to learn about the program in detail.
 An initial interview appointment with the Program Coordinator must be made.
 Completed application, resume and other necessary forms can be submitted at this time.
 In some technical disciplines, an official copy of the student's OCC transcript is required.
-A $2.00 transcript fee will be assessed.
-It must be paid at the cashiers office.
 A copy of the official transcript must be sent to the Program Coordinator.
 Before student can accept an employment offer registration in the required co-op/intern course is mandatory.